msk-html/basic/README.md

 ## Instructor 🎓

-This course is taught by our experienced instructor, [Instructor Name], who has [years of experience/credentials] in web development and teaching.
-[Instructor Name] is committed to providing engaging and effective learning experiences for all students.
+This course is taught by our experienced instructor, Mr Sumit Kumar, who has 3 years of experience in web development and teaching.
+Mr Sumit Kumar is committed to providing engaging and effective learning experiences for all students.

 ## Course Benefits 🌟